wp-plugins/vat-ecsl/readme.txt

 Each quarter, or even month, UK businesses must submit to the UK tax authority (HMRC) an **EC Sales List** to document sales made to businesses in other EU member states.
 This plug-in integrates with Easy Digital Downloads and/or Woo Commerce so it is able retrieve relevant sales records from which to create the quarterly (or monthly) return.

 **Note:** This plugin is free to download and you will be able to use it to create and test EC Sales List submissions.
-To submit returns directly to HMRC you will need to purchase a credit [from our web site](http://www.lyquidity.com/wpstore/2015/01/wp-vat-ec-sales-list-submissions/ "Buy credits"): &pound;5 for a single submission; &pound;18 for 4 submissions; &pound;50 for 12 submissions.
+To submit returns directly to HMRC you will need to purchase a credit [from our web site](http://www.lyquidity.com/wpstore/2015/01/wp-vat-ec-sales-list-submissions/ "Buy credits"): &pound;5 for a single submission; &pound;18 for 4 (quarterly) submissions; &pound;50 for 12 (monthly) submissions.

 = Features =